 Pit bull terrier type dogs

-Exactly what makes a dog a Pit bull terrier type is not clearly defined and it is not a recognised breed in the UK, but the Department for Environment, Food and Rural Affairs (DEFRA) will often refer the criteria laid out by the American Dog Breeders Association:
+For example, what makes a dog a pit bull terrier type is not defined and it is not a recognised breed in the UK.
+The Department for Environment, Food and Rural Affairs (DEFRA), however, refers to the criteria laid out by the American Dog Breeders Association:

 - The dog appears square from the side, and the height of its shoulders is the same distance as from the front of its shoulders to the rear of the dog’s hip.